-Table 2 and Ttable 3 below describe how homes are heated in Chittenden County.
-Chittenden County is served by Vermont Gas and access to natural gas is available in most of the the ECOS Plan's areas planned for growth.
+Table 2 and Table 3 below describe how homes are heated in Chittenden County.
+Chittenden County is served by Vermont Gas and natural gas is available in most of the ECOS Plan's areas planned for growth.
 As such, over half of the homes are heated with natural gas.
 Areas outside the Vermont Gas service area rely on delivered fuels for space heating such as fuel oil, kerosene, or propane.
-About 26% of home heat their homes with one of these fuel sources.
+About 26% of homes heat their homes with one of these fuel sources.